 Having successfully completed LEED certifications under the LEED NC and LEED CI rating systems, Mélanie brings an aptitude in green and sustainable design.
-She also serves as Director of Governance and Legal for the Canada Green Building Council, Manitoba Chapter.
-On many of our projects Mélanie contributes to the sustainability process, advising on sustainable solutions, submitting required information to Canadian Green Building Council (CaGBC), providing sustainability-related product and technology data, and in LEED certification tracking.
+She also served as Director of Governance and Legal for the Canada Green Building Council, Manitoba Chapter.
+On many of our projects Mélanie weighs in the sustainability process, advising on solutions, submitting required information to Canadian Green Building Council (CaGBC), providing sustainability-related product and technology data, and in LEED certification tracking.

 Getting Ahead